Kong/docs.konghq.com/app/enterprise/2.1.x/vitals/vitals-reports.md

 ## Using Vitals reports

-Browse, filter, and view your data in a Vitals time-series report, and export the data into a into a comma-separated values (CSV) file.
+Browse, filter, and view your data in a Vitals time-series report, and export the data into a comma-separated values (CSV) file.

 When generating a Vitals report, you can:
 * Generate a report across all Workspaces or a single Workspace.